 Worried About Being Compliant - Questions to Ask Your Data Supplier

 Data compliance is a hot topic at the moment.
-With the new General Data Protection Regulation (GDPR) coming into force in exactly one month, organisations are becoming increasingly aware they need to be able to demonstrate that their data processing is in accordance with regulation.
+With the new General Data Protection Regulation (GDPR) that came into force in May, organisations are becoming increasingly aware they need to be able to demonstrate that their data processing is in accordance with regulation.

 If you purchase marketing lists from a third party you will need to be able to prove this is processed in accordance with all current regulation, including GDPR and the Privacy and Electronic Communications Regulation (PECR), or you may be liable for an infringement fine.
 With this in mind, we thought it would be beneficial to provide a list of questions you should ask your supplier before purchasing data:

 Reliable data suppliers will obtain their data from reputable sources that have stringent due diligence practices for the data they hold.
 Data HQ follow a complete transparency policy and have always been very clear about the data partners they work with.

 How long have they been providing data lists?

 Experience is an important factor.
 Look at the track record of the business on the Companies House database – it’s free to use.
 Here you can see when a company started, what the net value is and the scale of business.